inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

   determine where keywords are stored for datasets where it is not possible to write them into a .keywords file.
 See :ref:`keywords_system` in the
   |project_name| User-Manual for more information on the keywords system.
-* :guilabel:`Logo for maps (must be x x y)`: This option is used to determine a custom logo that will be used in the pdf of your impact scenario project.
+* :guilabel:`Organisation logo`: This option is used to determine a custom logo that will be used as organisation logo in the pdf of your impact scenario project.
+See :ref:`toolbar_reports` in the |project_name|
-  See :ref:`toolbar_reports` in the |project_name| User-Manual for more information on the reports. **NOTE**: image should have size X x Y.
+  User-Manual for more information on the reports.
 * :guilabel:`Report template`: This option is used to determine a directory with custom templates.
 Templates from this directory will be available for usage when generating report on your impact scenario project.
 See :ref:`toolbar_reports` in the |project_name| User-Manual for more information on the reports.
+* :guilabel:`Disclaimer text`: This option is used to change default disclaimer text, printed in reports.
+Just enter your own text and it will be used instead of the default one.
+See :ref:`toolbar_reports` in the |project_name|
+  User-Manual for more information on the reports.
 * :guilabel:`Enable developer mode`.
 With this option enabled, you can right click on the report area and use the webkit debug tools to debug the output. **This option is intended for advanced users only.**